 Content-Type: text/html; charset=utf-8

-We promote an environment where employees feel comfortable raising concerns without fear of retaliation.
-We expect third parties with which we do business to adhere to the standards set out in our Code of Conduct.
+We foster an open environment where employees can voice concerns without fear of reprisals.
+Moreover, we expect all third parties we do business with to adhere to the standards outlined in our Code of Conduct.

 The Code clarifies the basic rules, standards, and behavior necessary to achieve our objectives and uphold our values.
 It summarizes minimum legal and ethical standards and gives practical advice to ensure that we conduct our business in an ethical and compliant manner.
 The Code also identifies the main elements of our compliance program and explains where you can seek help and support.